-Du Fay apparently composed his cycle of hymns in 1434-35 in Savoy.
+Du Fay apparently composed his cycle of hymns for the papal chapel, and mostly during his stay in Rome from 1428 to 1433.
 In Du Fay's hymns the unmeasured plainchant melody is set to a measured rhythm, ornamented, and sung by the discantus or highest voice.
 All were intended for performance in which plainchant alternated with polyphony verse by verse.
 Du Fay supplied two versions of the Marian hymn Ave maris stella.
 In the first the contratenor part is unnotated: the singer is to sing exactly what the discantus does, only transposed down a fourth, a texture known as fauxbourdon.
-Du Fay's alternate setting uses the same discantus and tenor with a freelycomposed contratenor "sine faulx bourdon."
+Du Fay's alternate setting uses the same discantus and tenor with a freely-composed contratenor "sine faulx bourdon."
 We sing verse 2 of the hymn in fauxbourdon, verse 6 with the free contratenor part.
 For verse 4 we have chosen a setting ascribed in its unique, northern Italian source to "Dumstaple."
 The chant melody followed in the piece is not the English Sarum variant, however; this would be a most unusual choice for Dunstable, and it seems quite possible that the piece is not by the English musician, but by some continental composer.